Configure your store

 The following options, tools, and features can be set up and configured in your store:

-- Fastly for caching and CDN in Staging and Production environments
+- Fastly CDN for caching, security, and image optimization services in Staging and Production environments

 - PayPal On-Boarding tool provides PayPal payment gateway checkout by connecting to your PayPal merchant account